Fetal alcohol spectrum disorder (FASD) prevention

 Apps reviewed by Healthify

-You may find it useful to look at some Pregnancy, baby care and parenting apps and Alcohol use apps.
+You may find it useful to look at some Alcohol use apps and Pregnancy, baby care and parenting apps.

-Fetal Alcohol Spectrum Disorder Care Action Network(external link) provides support and education for whānau, individuals and communities across Aotearoa.
+The Fetal Alcohol Spectrum Disorder Care Action Network(external link) (FASD-CAN) provides support and education for whānau, individuals and communities across Aotearoa New Zealand.

 FASD prevalence